Aviah/one-click-django-polls-tutorial/tutorial_part7.md

 Like any other python list (it's not a real list, but similar to one), you can loop through the queryset, the list of objects, use list comprehentions, etc.

 The confusing issue with Querysets is that a queryset object has more than one state: when you define a queryset, it just has the criteria for the sql query, like objects.filter(field1='foo',field2='baz).
 The queryset is defined, but without results - yet.
 Django will not run the query until it actually need it.
-Only when the code start to refrence items for the query - loop the query, access the first item in the queryset, etc - django runs it.
+Only when the code start to reference items for the query - loop the query, access the first item in the queryset, etc - django runs it.
 And when used incorrectly, the same queryset may run more than once.

 ## Views